 Disclaimer & Privacy Statement for ThyroidCancer.com

-Statement Regarding Ongoing Research at the Clayman Thyroid Cancer Center
+Statement Regarding Ongoing Research at the Clayman Thyroid Center

-The Clayman Thyroid Cancer Center has put this Web site together to educate patients (and doctors) about the basics and the most recent advances in the diagnosis and treatment of thyroid cancer.
+The Clayman Thyroid Center created this Web site to educate patients (and doctors) about the basics and the most recent advances in the diagnosis and treatment of thyroid cancer, thyroid surgery, and thyroid conditions that may warrant a thyroid surgery.
 However, medicine and surgery are constantly changing sciences.
 This is one reason that we update this web site regularly!
 As new research and clinical experience broadens our knowledge, changes in treatment and drug therapy occur.
 In their efforts to provide the world's largest collection of thyroid cancer articles and to make sure that this information is complete, state-of-the-art, and generally in accord with the standards accepted at the time of publication, the authors of ThyroidCancer.com have checked with numerous sources believed to be reliable.
 However, in view of the possibility of human error or changes in medical sciences, neither the authors, nor any other physician or party who has been involved in the preparation or publication of this work warrants that the information contained herein is in every respect accurate or complete, and they are not responsible for any errors or omissions or for the results obtained from the use of such information.
-Readers of ThyroidCancer.com are encouraged to confirm the information contained herein with other sources and to seek the advice of a specialist in endocrinology or endocrine surgery if questions remain.
+Readers of ThyroidCancer.com are encouraged to confirm the information contained herein with other sources and to seek the advice of a specialist in endocrinology or thyroid surgery if questions remain.
 The information contained within these pages is not meant to replace the examination or advice of your physician.
 This is educational material which does not cover every detail of each disorder discussed.
 Only your physician can make medical decisions and treatment plans which are appropriate for each individual.
 Issues like when to have surgery, your risks of surgery, the type of anesthesia required, and many other factors should be addressed on an individual basis.
+Last updated December 262, 2021.

 Choosing a Thyroid surgeon is an important decision.